wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-web-application-to-chat-with-your-facebook-page-users.md

 });
 ```

-If this is the first time the Facebook User is sending a message, a new conversation is created.
+If this is the first time the Facebook User sends a message, a new conversation is created.
 This emits a `conversation:created` event that we listen for on the events webhook.
 The web application’s backend takes this event and repackages it as a custom event, `custom:new_conv`, that can be used to notify the agent’s dashboard to display the new conversation.

 ```javascript
 // server.js